govau/accessibility/README.md

 The intention is to reduce the variance of testing for accessibility between professionals and people who have an interest in web accessibility.
 Agreeing on what constitutes a failure is the first step towards testing in a consistent way and having consistent results.

 ## The Categories
+These cateogries group the WCAG 2.1 success criteria according to what part of the UI you're developing.
+Allowing you to focus on the relevant criteria you need to apply and understand versus the criteria you can ignore. i.e. if your site doesn't have video or audio content you don't need to test against those criteria.
 - [Default View (all WCAG success criteria)](https://www.notion.so/ce7f793eefe24a5da585420796a58a3a?v=8abb13a3af9b40d48c3099289e7dfbc3)
 - [Forms and UI](https://www.notion.so/ce7f793eefe24a5da585420796a58a3a?v=d32b0032ed55407b95a422c450e94ef5)
 - [Customs Controls](https://www.notion.so/ce7f793eefe24a5da585420796a58a3a?v=2c170a694a9246a98d9cd5acc5754016)